14 Healthy Eating During Pregnancy Might Be Difficult

 The recommendations are clear for pregnancy, but healthy eating is not always possible.

-Pregnant women experience an initial increase of hCH <-is this meant to be hCG? and progesterone during the first trimester of pregnancy, and then a continuous increase of estradiol and progesterone.
+Pregnant women experience an initial increase of hCG and progesterone during the first trimester of the pregnancy, and then a continuous increase of estradiol and progesterone.
 These hormones sustain pregnancy, adapt the woman to the demands of pregnancy, and promote placenta and fetal growth—but also impact the gastrointestinal tract in various ways.

 Four of the most recognizable pregnancy symptoms involved with the GI tract are nausea and vomiting, hyperemesis gravidarum, acid reflux, and constipation.
 In general, these conditions are not tied with negative pregnancy outcomes, but they can certainly be unpleasant for the mother and influence her food choices throughout pregnancy.